Skip to main content

 CLI vs runtime: where enforcement lives

 The CLI is a thin command surface.
 Enforcement — policy, auth, audit — lives in the runtime.
-This split is intentional: the CLI can be replaced or bypassed; the runtime holds the invariants.
+This split is intentional: the CLI can be replaced or bypassed; the hosted runtime holds the invariants.

 Catalog visibilityReads the effective catalog that the runtime built.Applies mode filters, agent profiles, and policy rules at build time.